 - The Staatsoper (state opera house) has some house rules for you that respect the surrounding elegance.
 For example, bare feet or flipflops may see you refused entry.

 However, getting through the door is not your only worry when it comes to clothes.

-If you’re wearing jeans and a t-shirt you won’t get thrown out and you certainly won’t be alone, either, especially if you’re in a standing space section.
+If you’re wearing “normal” jeans and a t-shirt, for example, you won’t get thrown out of anywhere, and you certainly won’t be alone, either, especially if you’re in a standing space section.

-Having said that, you won’t be viewed with unbridled joy by some of the better-dressed visitors.
+Having said that, you might not be viewed with unbridled joy by some of the better-dressed visitors, particularly at the Staatsoper.

-My advice: simply dress elegantly as if you were going for a nice evening out to a fairly posh restaurant and don’t worry about it.
+My advice: simply dress as if you were going for a nice evening out to a good restaurant and don’t worry about it.

-- If you are in the standing sections, expectations of dress are lower than for the seats.
-However, respectful clothing is still required, which means no tank tops, shorts or similar.
+- If you’re in the standing sections, public expectations of dress are lower than for the seats.
+However, the Staatsoper basic requirements (see link above) still apply.
 If you wouldn’t wear it to visit a church in Rome, don’t wear it to the opera in Vienna.

-- If you are lucky enough to be at a premiere or other one-off occasion, then dress up for it: expectations are higher.
+- If you’re lucky enough to be at a premiere or other one-off occasion, then dress up for it: expectations are higher.
 And the Opernball, of course, has it own rules.